microsoft/TypeScript-Handbook/pages/Classes.md

 }
 ```

+.
+Notice how we dropped `theName` altogether and just use the shortened 'private name: string' parameter on the constructor to create and initialize the `name` member.
+We've consolidated the declarations and assignment into one location.

-Using `private` in this way creates and initializes a private member, and similarly for `public`.
+Using `private` on a parameter property creates and initializes a private member, and likewise for `public` and `protected`.

 # Accessors